 Trauma Therapy in Wilmington, NC

-At Evolution Wellness in Wilmington, we offer trauma therapy to help you process your pain and move forward with your life.
-We know that confronting trauma and vocalizing difficult feelings isn’t easy, but we also know that you’ll feel better once you do.
+Our counseling office in Wilmington, NC offers trauma therapy to help you process your pain and move forward with life.
+We know that confronting trauma and vocalizing difficult feelings isn’t easy.
+However, we also know that you’ll feel better once you do.

 Take on Your Trauma

-Our counselors make it their mission to do everything they can to help you through your pain.
-If you’re struggling to overcome trauma or dealing with other negative symptoms related to a traumatic experience in your past, we can help you heal and move forward to lead a happier and more fulfilling life.
+Our counselors make it their mission to do everything they can to help you process your pain.
+So, if you’re struggling to overcome trauma or dealing with other negative symptoms related to a traumatic experience, we can help.
+With trauma therapy, you can heal and move forward to lead a happier and more fulfilling life.

 Post-Traumatic Stress Disorder

-Post-Traumatic Stress Disorder (PTSD) is a trauma and stress-related anxiety disorder that may develop after exposure to a difficult, dangerous, or troubling event.
-People who are likely to suffer from the disorder include members of the military, rescue workers, and survivors of shootings, bombings, violence, and sexual assault.
+Post-Traumatic Stress Disorder (PTSD) is a trauma and stress-related anxiety disorder.
+It often develops after exposure to a difficult, dangerous, or troubling event.
+Furthermore, people who are likely to suffer from the disorder include members of the military, rescue workers, and survivors of shootings, bombings, violence, and sexual assault.
 However, anyone can develop PTSD after a traumatizing event.

-Trauma looks different to each individual, and it is possible to experience PTSD after more “everyday” experiences.
+Trauma looks different to each individual.
+And it is possible to experience PTSD after more “everyday” experiences.
 For example, an “everyday” trauma may look like partner betrayal, car accidents, significant loss, natural disasters, and other incidents.
-Even friends and family of people with PTSD can develop the disorder after witnessing their loved one’s pain.
+Additionally, even friends and family of people with PTSD can develop the disorder from witnessing their pain.

 When symptoms develop immediately after exposure and persist for up to a month, the condition may be called acute stress disorder.
-PTSD is diagnosed when the stress symptoms following exposure have persisted for over a month.
-Delayed expression of PTSD can occur if symptoms arise six months or more following the onset of trauma.
+However, PTSD is diagnosed when the stress symptoms following exposure have persisted for over a month.
+Furthermore, delayed expression of PTSD can occur if symptoms arise six months or more following the onset of trauma.

 Why do Some People Develop